 It is often said that exposing your toddlers to music early is great for their development.
 I really agree with this statement and wish I had started even earlier.
 I started playing the piano when I was 9 and I learned so much from the experience of it.
-I think that a toddler piano is a smart gift for kids as it gets them used to the to the instrument early on.
+I think that a toddler piano is a smart gift for kids as it gets them used to the instrument early on.

 A toddler piano is something that isn’t going to be super professional generally, but it allows the child to start to get the hang of playing the instrument.
 It is smart for parents to introduce their kids at an early age because it will have an impact on them during their musical journey in the long run.